stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-push-local-folder-to-webserver.md

 ## Getting a Link List

 We uploaded the files.
-Next we need to send the link to the uploaded files to our friend.
+Next we publish the links.
-For that reason, I made an addition to the script, which outputs a list of links, one for each file on the server.
+For that reason, we make an addition to the script, which outputs a list of links, one for each file on the server.
 Hence, the only thing left to do for us is to copy the link and send it to our friend.
 Here you see the complete script:

 {% highlight bash %}